captionpoint/captionpoint-plays/THE-ROOMMATE.md

 The phone thing.
 ---
 ## ROBYN:
-I don't do the phone thing anymore.
+I don’t do the phone thing anymore.
 ---
 ## SHARON:
-I bet I'd be good,
+I bet I’d be good,
 ---
 talking to somebody on the phone.
 ---
 ## ROBYN:
-I don't do any of this anymore.
+I don’t do any of this anymore.
 ---
 ## SHARON:
-Like you don't smoke anymore?
+Like you don’t smoke anymore?
 ---
 ## ROBYN:
-That's not fair.
+That’s not fair.
 ---
 ## SHARON:
-I'm sorry
+I’m sorry
 ---
 ## ROBYN:
 Those are entirely different things.